-- The 1st Place winning team must make themselves available for a lie detector test at 9am on Sunday following tournament.
+- The 1st Place winning team may be subjected to a lie detector test.
 One person from the team may be selected to take part in the lie detector test.

 - Checks for the winning teams will be made out to the person on team that filled out the W9 Form